Louisiana State University of Alexandria: Academics

 LSUA devotes itself exclusively to undergraduate programs, offering degrees in a variety of liberal arts and professional disciplines.
 It confers Bachelor of Arts, Bachelor of Science, and Bachelor of General Studies (with a Concentration) degrees.
 LSUA also confers associate degrees in Nursing and Radiologic Technology.
 In addition, it offers Certification in Pharmacy Technology and an Alternative Path to Elementary and Secondary Education Certification.

 Athletics

 The LSU–Alexandria (LSUA) athletic teams are called the Generals.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) since the 2014–15 academic year.
 The Generals previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2007–08 to 2013–14.

 LSUA competes in seven intercollegiate varsity sports.
 Men's sports include baseball, basketball and soccer; while women's sports include basketball, soccer, softball and tennis.
-Club sports include cheerleading and rodeo.
+Club sports include cheerleading, flag football and e-sports.